A psycho-analytic study of the roles of Creator, Challenger and Coach as they pertain to Financial Planning

 The persecutor is not evil; controlling, blaming, critical, oppressive, angry, authoritative and arrogant perhaps, but not evil.
 The persecutor is often more fed up with the failings of the victim they are actively pursuing their downfall.
 Their mantra is; “it’s all your fault”.
 The persecutor is in many ways the antithesis of the rescuer but these roles are often interchangeable as the rescuer experiences burn out or the persecutor softens his heart when reminded of his own potential to be victimized.

-In fact all of the roles are interchangeable and we tend to play them in varying measure throughout our lives.
+In fact all of the roles are interchangeable and we tend to play each of them in varying measure throughout our lives.

 What does all this have to do with financial planning?
 Stay with me, I’m getting there.